Grants

 Would you be willing to take 1-2 minutes and film a short video for our grant application?
 All you need to do is answer these 3 questions:

-- Why is breech training important for you as a provider?
-(In particular, the Macy Foundation would like to know: how would this grant project ensure that you are treated equitably?
+3. Why is breech training important for you as a provider?
+(In particular, how would this grant project ensure that you and/or the women you serve are treated equitably?
 How would this grant project help address systemic inequities that reduce career satisfaction and limit advancement opportunities? )

 Please send your video to grants@breechwithoutborders.org.
 If you are sending a large file, we recommend using WeTransfer.com (up to 2 GB) or Transfernow.net (up to 5 GB).